IntelPython/container-images/README.md

 ## Publishing a new release

+If we are publishing 2017.0.0 build number 2, then the docker image will have 3
+tags: 2017.0.0-2, 2017.0.0, latest.
+An automated build on docker hub is triggered by pushing a tag to this repo.
+The tag has the form 2017.0.0-2.

-* Change release name in images.py, and add it to tpls/tpl.README.md
+* Change update_number & build_number in images.py, and add it to tpls/tpl.README.md
-* Update the READMEs and Dockerfiles for the individual images
+* Regenerate the READMEs and Dockerfiles for the individual images

         python images.py --gen all

 * Commit changes
 * Tag with the release name

-        git tag -a 2017.0.0 -m 'new release'
+        git tag -a 2017.0.0-2 -m '2017.0.0-2 release'

 * Push changes, this will trigger testing on travis-ci